-AccessArt Value #1: Growth is Driven by Ideas, Opportunities, and Reflection Illustrated by Yu-Ching Chiu What kind of growth makes us feel stimulated and fulfilled?
+AccessArt Value #1: Growth is Driven by Ideas, Opportunities and Reflection Illustrated by Yu-Ching Chiu What kind of growth makes us feel stimulated and fulfilled?
 As individuals, what drives us to keep creating?
-As communities, what makes us fair, inclusive, and forward-thinking?
-Find out more
+As communities, what makes us fair, inclusive and forward-thinking?
+See & Read More

 AccessArt Value #2: Enthusiasm is Infectious and We Can all Play a Role in Fuelling or Stalling the Creative Potential of Others Illustrated by Lizzie Lovejoy What is our individual responsibility to those around us?
-What do we do to encourage or interrupt positivity?
+What do we do, to encourage or interrupt positivity?
 How might we enable a more curious and playful approach?
-Find out more
+See & Read More

-AccessArt Value #3: Having the Confidence to Hold Ideas Lightly, Enables us to Create Space for Everyone to Reach their Potential Illustrated by Jagoda Sadowska How can we always aim to open out our thinking so that it embraces more possibilities?
+AccessArt Value #3: Having the Confidence to Hold Ideas Lightly, Enables us to Create Space for Everyone to Reach their Potential Illustrated by Jagoda Sadowska How can we always aim to open out thinking so that it embraces more possibility?
 How can we balance structure and freedom so that we feel safe yet free?
-Find out more Actions
+See & Read More Actions

 AccessArt Value #4: Through small acts of understanding we can enable big thinking.
 Illustrated by Rachel Ng How can we create small stepping stones of experience which enable us to explore complex ideas and experiences?
-Find out more
+See & Read More